AADeLucia/littlebird/README.md

 * `r"\b\w+\b"` matches any token with one or more letters, numbers, and underscores.
 This is equivalent to `"[\p{L}\_\p{N}]+"`
 * `r"\b\p{L}+\b"` matches any token with one or more "letters" (across all alphabets).
+* `r"\b[\w']\b` matches any token with one or more letters, numbers, and underscores.
+This pattern also preserves apostraphes "'", which is useful for not splitting contractions (e.g. not "can't" -> "can t").
+It does not preserve quotes (e.g. "She said 'hello'" -> "she said hello")

 ---